xpl/test_challenges/SegmentStream/README.md

 - Instructions for how to run the proxy and tests.
 - How long you spent on each part of the project.
 - A list of the requirements that you did not implement and the reasons for omitting them.

+### Bonus Requirements

+The requirements below add some additional complexity to the design and can be implemented as a bonus.
+However, we strongly encourage candidates who are applying for a role which has a strong backend systems focus to implement these as well.
+To be clear, implement these requirements in addition to the ones stated above if you want to impress us even more

+#### Parallel concurrent processing

+Multiple clients are able to concurrently connect to the proxy (up to some configurable maximum limit) without adversely impacting the functional behaviour of the proxy.
+When multiple clients make concurrent requests to the proxy, it would execute a number of these requests (up to some configurable limit) in parallel (i.e. in a way so that one request does not have to wait for another one to complete before it starts processing).

+#### Redis client protocol

+Clients interface to the Redis proxy through a subset of the Redis protocol (as opposed to using the HTTP protocol).
+The proxy should implement the parts of the Redis protocol that is required to meet this specification.